 - Preheat a non-stick or cast iron skillet over medium high heat.
 Add half of the olive oil (about ¼ cup at a time), into the skillet.

-- While the oil is heating up, use a large bowl to combine the mashed potatoes, bread crumbs, shredded cheese, bacon bits, green onions, and the egg.
+- While the oil is heating up, use a large bowl to combine the mashed potatoes, bread crumbs, shredded cheese, bacon bits, green onions, the egg, and the seasonings.

 - Using your hands or a large spoon, mix the potato mixture until everything is fully incorporated.

 - Use your hands to form the potato mixture into little patties, about 3-4 inches wide, and almost 1 inch high.
 Try not to make them too thick, because we want a crispy exterior.

 - Once the potato cakes are formed, begin adding them to the skillet in one even layer.
 Fry them in batches so the pan is not over crowded.

 - Fry on each side for about 5 minutes, or until they are golden brown.
 Remove from the oil and set aside on a cooling rack.

 - top with additional green onions (optional), and Serve with a sour cream or ranch dipping sauce.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.